ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

 ---
 ~~~

 This is the object you need to modify to adapt metrics-server to your particular cluster setup.
-You also have to take some values from the yaml manifest used to deploy this service embedded in K3s, a yaml you can find in [the K3s GitHub page](https://github.com/k3s-io/k3s/blob/master/manifests/metrics-server/metrics-server-deployment.yaml).
+You also have to take some values from the manifest used to deploy this service embedded in K3s.
+You can find that YAML in [the K3s GitHub page](https://github.com/k3s-io/k3s/blob/master/manifests/metrics-server/metrics-server-deployment.yaml).

 ## Deployment of metrics-server